 - It has eliminated intermittent traffic in residential areas along its route.

 - In the near future, the Parkway will connect the 401 directly to a new Canadian inspection site and the Gordie Howe International Bridge.

 - Location: Windsor, Ontario, Canada.

-- Type of contract: Design, construction, financing, operation and maintenance (PPP) for a 30 year period.
+- Contract type: Design, construction, financing, operation and maintenance (PPP) for a 30 year period.

 This was the largest investment in history for a highway project in the Canadian province of Ontario.